\\\ Celebrations using fireworks

 Best pet TIPS for a safe enjoyable firework night

-- Keep an eye out for dates of advertised firework displays and prepare in advance.
+- Keep an eye out for dates of advertised firework displays, celebratory calendar events and prepare in advance.

 - Make sure your pets are wearing their collars and ID tags in case they do escape your home.

 - Check your microchip details of your pet with the registration company are up-to-date.